 I have published on international norms and institutions, pluralism and global order, and the normative foundations of international law in journals such as International Theory, Review of International Studies, and the Cambridge Review of International Affairs.
 Beyond academia, I have been a regular contributor to various blogs and media outlets, including The Conversation, Just Security, Zeit Online, and The Washington Post (The Monkey Cage blog)

-I am the recipient of the ISA’s International Law Section’s Best Paper Award, and my PhD thesis on normative hierarchy in international society has been shortlisted for the BISA Michael Nicholson Prize.
-I am a regular contributor to various media outlets, including The Conversation, Just Security, and Die Zeit.
+My work has been funded by the British Academy and the Open Society Foundation, and I am the recipient of the International Studies Association’s (ISA) International Law Section’s Best Paper Award.
+My PhD thesis on normative hierarchy in international society has been shortlisted for the BISA Michael Nicholson Prize.

 In addition to various departmental roles (Director of Postgraduate Research Studies, MA IR programme director, ethics committee liaison), I currently serve as the ISA’s English School section programme chair.